 Small businesses with low or non-existent marketing budgets can organize a partnership and pool their marketing budgets to make good things happen.
 Perhaps a small business would like to hold a conference to increase the visibility of their firm and draw advertisers.
 But, one small business would probably not have the marketing budget necessary to finance such a conference.
 If several complementary small businesses got together, then they might be able to manage the costs of the conference and draw advertisers to the event.
 It would be a win-win situation for everyone.

 Outsource It When You Can't-Do It Yourself

 If you have a small staff and you’re only experienced at certain things, then outsource the things you need help with.
-Aren’t good with numbers?
-Hire an accountant.
+If you aren’t good with numbers, hire an accountant.
 Can’t set up a computer network?
 Hire a computer expert.
 Can’t write?
 Hire a writer to write your press pieces and do your blogging.
 It may sound expensive but think of the alternative.
 If you hire permanent employees with these skills, not only will you be paying professional full-time salaries, you’ll be paying benefits.
 It’s much cheaper to outsource and pay on a freelance basis.

 Join Local Clubs and Organizations

 As a business person in a community, it is important to be visible, particularly if your business has a storefront in the community and is not entirely online.
 Join the local Kiwanis Club and the local Rotary Club and any other service clubs that exist in your community.
 A must-join is the local Chamber of Commerce.
 Such service clubs are always looking for speakers for their meetings, and you are going to be an expert in whatever product or service you sell.
 Not only will this be a great networking opportunity, but you may be called on to speak which will really increase the visibility of your business.